practicingruby/practicing-ruby-paid/posts/v3/007-criteria-for-disciplined-inheritance.md

 3. There is strict encapsulation between the three components: each have their own namespace, and each can enforce their own privacy controls.
 It's possible of course to side-step these protections, but they are at least enabled by default.
 The issue of accidental naming collisions between methods or variables of objects is completely eliminated.

 4. As a result of points 2 and 3, the surface of each object is kept narrowly in line with its own domain.
-In fact, the public interface of `StatisticalReport` has been reduced to its constructor and the `to_s` method, making it about as thin as possible while still being useful.
+In fact, the public interface of `StatisticalReport` has been reduced to its constructor and the `to_s` method, making it as thin as possible while still being useful.

 There are certainly downsides to using aggregation; it is not a golden hammer by any means.
 But when it comes to **incidental inheritance**, it seems to be the right tool for the job more often than not.
 I'd love to hear counterarguments to this claim, though, so please do share them if you have something in mind that you don't think would gracefully fit this style of modeling.